nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 There are several additional Nextflow configuration options that are important to be aware of when working with HPC clusters.
 You can find a complete list in the Netflow documentation in the [Scope executor](https://nextflow.io/docs/latest/config.html#scope-executor) section.

 `queueSize` – The queueSize parameter is optionally defined in the `nextflow.config` file or within a process and defines how many Nextflow processes can be queued in the selected workload manager at a given time.
 By default, this value is set to 100 jobs.
 In large sites with multiple users, HPC cluster administrators may limit the number of pending or executing jobs per user on the cluster.
-For example, on an LSF cluster, this is done by setting the parameter `MAX_JOBS` in `lsb.users` to enforce per user or per group slot limits.
+For example, on an LSF cluster, this is done by setting the parameter `MAX_JOBS` in the `lsb.users` file to enforce per user or per group slot limits.
 If your administrators have placed limits on the number of jobs you can run, you should tune the `queueSize` parameter in Nextflow to match your site enforced maximums.

 `submitRateLimit` – Depending on the scheduler, having many users simultaneously submitting large numbers of jobs to a cluster can overwhelm the scheduler on the head node and cause it to become unresponsive to commands.
 To mitigate this, if your pipeline submits a large number of jobs, it is a good practice to throttle the rate at which jobs will be dispatched from Nextflow.
 By default the job submission rate is unlimited.
 If you wanted to allow no more than 50 jobs to be submitted every two minutes, set this parameter as shown: